Naviti

-Naviti (pronounced /fj/) is a volcanic island in the Yasawa Group, in the Western Division of Fiji.
-Located at 17.13° South and 177.25° East, Naviti covers an area of 34 km2, with a maximum elevation of 388 m.
+Naviti (pronounced /fj/) is a volcanic island and tikina in the Yasawa Group, in the Western Division of Fiji.
+Located at 17.13° South and 177.25° East, Naviti covers an area of 33 km2, with a maximum elevation of 388 m.
+It is the largest of the Yasawa Islands.

 The Island is covered in dense tropical dry forests, with an abundance of mangrove trees.
 The island has been planted greatly with coconut palm trees.
 Naviti has a humid, tropical climate and remains a target for tropical cyclones, the last one being Cyclone Winston in February 2016.